 Acoustic trauma is a life-altering injury that may render you unable to continue your line of work.
 It also affects everything in your day-to-day life, including having conversations with your loved ones or simply enjoying your favorite television show.
 We live in a hearing world, and losing this ability can be devastating.

 If you experience noise-induced hearing loss from a plant or refinery explosion, first get medical care right away.
 Inform an emergency room doctor if you suspect your hearing has been affected by the accident.
-It is also important to report your injury.
+It is also important to report your burns or injury.
 With an incident as catastrophic as an explosion, employers will be researching and dealing with many things.
 This needs to include knowing which employees were injured and how.